ErpNetDocs/info/features/general/file-manager.md

 ## Overview

-Oftentimes users have to search through complex directories to find a file they are looking for.
+Oftentimes, keeping files in an external storage (like local drives or cloud platforms) leads to searching through complex external directories to find a file you are looking for.
-Especially when the file is **not associated** to a **specific document or record** in the ERP system, buth is a rather more **generic document** for business use, such as documentation regarding training courses, internal or external regulations, company practices, handbooks, and so on.

-Users tend to keep such files in an external storage, like local drives or cloud platforms.
-But this often leaves a gap between navigating through internal ERP entities and external file storage.
+And this often leaves a gap between navigating through internal ERP entities and external file storage.

-A **File Manager inside the ERP system** is a **feasible and productive way** to **close this gap** and **utilize the ERP system's full potential**.
+**File Management inside the ERP system** is a **feasible and productive way** to **close this gap** and **utilize the ERP system's full potential**.

+**Some files** are associated with **a specific record** in the ERP system.
+They are an integral part of the record and make more sense if stored attached to it.

+To meet these needs, your **@@name system** provides you with the universal functionality of **attaching embedded or linked files** to an **internal record or other object**, available throughout all subsystems.

+**Other files** are more **generic documents for business use**, such as documentation regarding training courses, internal or external regulations, company practices, handbooks, and so on.
+These concern the organization as a whole and are used for **general reference** or as **informational sources**.
+In this case, being able to upload them in an accessible storage, **unattached**, would be a more suitable solution.

-Your Business Management solution **@@name** comes with the updated functionality **File Management v2.0**.
+To solve this, **@@name** now comes with the updated functionality **File Management v2.0**.

+Built upon the proven and trusted functionality of **attaching documents to specific objects**, **File Manager of @@name** now extends its abilities featuring a way to **also store an unattached file**.

-**File Manager of @@name** enables you to **store and access** your files and folders in an organized and straightforward way without having to attach them to specific records.
+**File Manager** enables you to **store and access** your files and folders in an organized and straightforward way.
 Its intuitive structure resembles the well-known **Windows File Explorer structure** users are used to.

-The new functionality for organizing your work files and folders is accessible to all users of your @@name platform, regardless of their workplace's physical location.
+The new functionality for organizing your work files and folders is accessible to all users of your @@name platform regardless of their workplace's physical location.
 ## File Manager Structure

 **File Management v2.0** unlocks new opportunities by providing **a uniform, centralized and shared structure** for managing your business documentation in a cloud environment, integrated with the rest of your data within the ERP platform.